supsm/MCPPPP/README.md

 # Build
 1. Clone this using `git clone` or Download and Extract the ZIP via Github.
-2. Make sure your current folder is MCPatcherPatcher, if you cloned the repository `cd MCPPPP`.
+2. Make sure your current folder is MCPPPP, if you cloned the repository `cd MCPPPP`.
 3. Build `Source.cpp` in whichever fashion you want, using C++17. (`-fpermissive` is required for g++).
 Turn on optimizations if possible, the conversion process will be a lot faster.